ahsanfi/General-Finance-Tracker/README.md

 - The default chart summarizes larger allocations and groups remaining categories as Other.
 Expand the breakdown to inspect all categories.
 - Phones show a donut with readable category values below.
 - **The Bigger Picture:** spending over time, total, daily average, peak spending, and comparison with a preceding period.
-- Timeframes: Last 7 Days, Last 30 Days (default), 3 Months, and 1 Year.
+- Timeframes: Last 7 Days, Last 30 Days (default), 3 Months, 1 Year, and All Time.
+- The Bigger Picture and category allocation charts share the same timeframe and currency filters.
 - The trend includes zero-spending days and excludes transfers and future-dated entries.
 - The category chart shows all recorded expenses; the trend uses the selected timeframe.